-The Recommended Budget for FY2024 is \$6,825,654.
+The Adopted Budget for FY2024 is \$6,825,654.
 This reflects an increase of \$557,568 or 8.9% compared to the Adopted Budget for FY2023.
 The increase is due to the addition of three Housing Inspectors, union and non-union salary adjustments, and additional funding for the emergency demolition of blighted properties.

-- · Improve the quality of life for City residents - Improve customer service by improving technical functionality and increasing digital access to information - Increase the availability of safe, decent and affordable rental and homeownership opportunities for all of Hartford's residents - Recruit and retain employers in order to increase meaningful and sustainable employment for City residents - · Accelerate City's efforts to remediate brownfields and blighted properties - Increase citywide planning initiatives - Leverage opportunities to improve pedestrian safety by implementing roadway modifications - Guide development through coordinated, managed processes and by obtaining constituent feedback - Assist small businesses in post-pandemic recovery by implementing small business programs
+- · Improve the quality of life for City residents - · Improve customer service by improving technical functionality and increasing digital access to information - Increase the availability of safe, decent and affordable rental and homeownership opportunities for all of Hartford's residents

-Department General Fund Budget by Program General Fund Total: \$6,825,654
+Department General Fund Budget by Program